 My checks are complete but I’m seeing an error message

-When requesting a PIN, make sure you’re using the mobile number registered with us.
+When requesting your security code, make sure you’re using the mobile number registered with us.
 If you change your number please contact Rider Support.

 You should also make sure you’re entering the number correctly – remember, the app will already fill your area code, so you shouldn’t add this.

-Once you’ve checked all of this, try reinstalling the rider app by visiting https://rider.deliveroo.co.uk/app on your phone.
+Once you’ve checked all of this, try deleting and reinstalling the rider app.

 If you still can’t log in, please get in touch with Rider Support.